 The Go Code Colorado data team has provided the following data visualization examples to help competing teams see into the data.
 We intentionally kept these basic, because we don’t want to do anything that might limit your creativity and data exploration.

 This interactive data visualization graph shows data (updated each Monday) from Business Entities on the Colorado Information Marketplace (CIM) via the SODA API.
 By default, it shows the number of businesses created each year.
 Clicking the wheel segments of “Business Type” and “Business Status” will change the graph to reflect the number of businesses created each year in the category you select.
 Alternatively, in the upper left hand corner, you will notice up and down arrows that change the aggregate number of businesses created each year to the number of businesses created each quarter to the number of businesses per month.
 Using the “drill down” arrow in the upper right will allow you to change the graphics to show data for a selected year.

-Department of Local Affairs Housing Division has made available on CIM housing surveys for major metro areas across the state.
-In the graphic below, you can see apartment type and year for Denver Metro by county and by year.
+Department of Local Affairs Housing Division has made housing surveys for major metro areas across the state available on CIM.
+In the data visualization graphic below, you can see apartment type and year for Denver Metro by county and by year.

-Average Counts Category Map This interactive map is derived from the Bicycle and Pedestrian Counts which reports counts by hour and by direction of travel (N/S, E/W, NE/SW, NW/SE), and currently updated to the Colorado Information Marketplace every March.
+Average Counts Category Map: this interactive map is derived from the Bicycle and Pedestrian Counts, which reports counts by hour and by direction of travel (N/S, E/W, NE/SW, NW/SE), and is currently updated on CIM every March.
 The map below has summarized the average counts per day to produce this categorized map of stations and their activity over time.
 Hovering over each point will give the station name and actual average count.